Business Participation

 See the guidelines below.

-• Be a member of Sustainable Connections
+• Must be a member of Sustainable Connections

 • To participate in Eat Local Month you must be a member of Sustainable Connections.
 Not a member yet?
 No problem!
 Membership starts at just $15.89/month or $190 for the year (based on annual revenue).
 To learn more about membership and to sign up, check out our website. https://sustainableconnections.org/businesses/membership/